efisef/ensorcel/README.md

 - API definition as data, easy to see and track changes
 - Dead simple to set up and get started!

+## Limitations

+Ensorcel is currently a work in progress, and as such has not yet been tested in production.
+Examples of things that I haven't tried yet:

+- HTTPS support
+- Working with NGINX etc.
+- Probably a myriad of other things

+However, Ensorcel uses a _minimal amount of magic_, so it should be trivial to extend in the standard ways.

+Please feel free to submit FRs, PRs and comments!

 ## License

 Copyright © 2018 efisef